chr15m/nostr-relay-research/XX.md

 When a `PING` message is received, the relay first checks if the request complies with rate limits.
 If it does, the relay immediately sends a `PONG` response with the same transaction ID.
 If the `PING` included the sender's URL, the relay validates the URL format, checks if it is unseen in the routing table, and then initiates the connect-back verification process to confirm the sender's authenticity before attempting to add it to the routing table.

-#### FIND_RELAY Handler
+#### DHT_FIND_RELAY Handler

-Upon receiving a `FIND_RELAY` request, the relay searches its routing table for the K nodes closest to the provided `targetId`.
-It then sends a single `NODES` message back to the requester, containing the subscription ID from the request and an array of the WebSocket URLs of the K closest nodes found.
+Upon receiving a `DHT_FIND_RELAY` request, the relay searches its routing table for the K nodes closest to the provided `targetId`.
+It then sends a single `DHT_RELAYS` message back to the requester, containing the subscription ID from the request and an array of the WebSocket URLs of the K closest nodes found.

 ### Periodic Maintenance Tasks

-#### 1. Bucket Refresh (Every 4 hours)
+#### 1. Bucket Refresh (Every 2 hours)

-Every 4 hours the relay checks each bucket in its routing table.
+Every 2 hours the relay checks each bucket in its routing table.
 If a bucket has not been modified in over 4 hours, it is considered stale.
-To refresh it, the relay generates a random ID within that bucket's range and initiates a `FIND_RELAY` lookup for that ID.
+To refresh it, the relay generates a random ID within that bucket's range and initiates a `DHT_FIND_RELAY` lookup for that ID.
 This process helps discover new nodes and validate existing ones within that segment of the keyspace.

 #### 2. Node Health Check (Every 1 hour)

 Every hour, the relay iterates through all nodes in its routing table.
 Any `good` node that has not been seen in 2 hours is demoted to `questionable`.
 Any `questionable` node that has not been pinged in the last 30 minutes is sent a `PING` to check its status.

-#### 3. Routing Table Cleanup (Every hour)
+#### 3. Routing Table Cleanup (Every 1 hour)

-On an hourly basis, the relay cleans its routing table by removing any node that has accumulated 5 or more consecutive failures.
+Every hour, the relay cleans its routing table by removing any node that has accumulated 5 or more consecutive failures.
 These nodes are considered `bad` and are evicted to make room for new, responsive nodes.

 ### Required Message Types to Handle

 1. **PING** - Respond with PONG, optionally learn about sender
-2. **FIND_RELAY** - Return K closest known nodes to target ID
+2. **DHT_FIND_RELAY** - Return K closest known nodes to target ID

 ### Required Outgoing Operations

 1. **Connect-back verification** - When learning new nodes from PING
 2. **Periodic PING** - To maintain node health status
-3. **FIND_RELAY queries** - For bucket refresh and client lookups
+3. **DHT_FIND_RELAY queries** - For bucket refresh and client lookups

 ### Bootstrap Process

 When a new relay starts, it must bootstrap to join the DHT.
 If no persisted routing table exists, it connects to a list of known, stable, DHT-enabled relays.
-For each bootstrap relay, it establishes a WebSocket connection, sends a `PING` (including its own URL) to announce its presence, and then performs a `FIND_RELAY` lookup for its own ID to begin populating its routing table with nearby nodes.
+For each bootstrap relay, it establishes a WebSocket connection, sends a `PING` (including its own URL) to announce its presence, and then performs a `DHT_FIND_RELAY` lookup for its own ID to begin populating its routing table with nearby nodes.
 Connections to bootstrap relays are closed after the initial exchange unless maintained for other purposes.

 ### Configuration Parameters

 - **K** = 8 (max nodes per bucket)
 - **α** = 3 (concurrency parameter for lookups)
-- **Bucket refresh interval** = 4 hours
+- **Bucket refresh interval** = 2 hours
-- **Node health check interval** = 1 hour
+- **Node health check & clean interval** = 1 hour
 - **Ping timeout** = 30 seconds
 - **Max consecutive failures** = 5
 - **Rate limit** = 1 ping per minute per connection